PDF download Download Article

 1. A handlebar mustache is a thick mustache that curves up at the ends.
 It’s usually worn parted in the center, and the ends are held in place by mustache wax.
 There are a lot of variations on the handlebar—for a true cowboy look, go with a thicker, bushier look, like a Hungarian handlebar or bandito ‘stache.
 Note that this a little higher-maintenance than some mustaches, as it needs to be styled daily.
 [10]

-• How to style: Wash your mustache, and while it’s damp, comb it down and to the sides, with a part in the center.
-Apply a little beard or mustache wax, starting in the center and working your way out.
-Twist the ends in toward your face, then curl them upward with your fingers.
+• How to style: Joseph recommends applying a little pomade or beard or mustache wax.
+Then, twist the ends in toward your face, then curl them upward with your fingers.[11]
 Trim the ends as needed to maintain the shape.

 • Best face shapes: Square, oval, oblong, heart-shaped